-During my first trip to Kenya, we visited a compound where Masai women could flee to avoid being cut or married off as girls to old men.
+During my first visits to Kenya, we visited a compound where Masai women could flee to avoid being cut or married off as girls to old men.
 On this trip, I wanted to learn more about women’s activism and microenterprises.
 As always, I was on the lookout for new birds.
 But mostly, I wanted to spend more time with the children I sponsor.

-Memories of my first visit
+Memories of my first visits

-I visited her home and was overwhelmed by the contrast between how much we have and how little they make do with.
+I visited her home and was overwhelmed by the contrast between how much we have and how little they make do with it.
 I chose to sponsor a second child, Cynthia.
 The girls were enthralled with the Mardi Gras beads I brought and the airplane toiletry kits, reminding me of my sister and my excitement over the Avon Lady’s samples when I was a girl.

 Sponsoring another girl

-This visit I decided to sponsor a third child, Eddah, who turned eight while I was there.
+During these visits, I decided to sponsor a third child, Eddah, who turned eight while I was there.
 I visited her home and met her mother and squinted in the dim light to make out her eighteen-month-old brother wearing the NCAA women’s final four Mardi Gras beads I had brought.

 Culture shock in their own country

 We took our children on safari to spend more time with them and to begin to rectify the injustice that most Kenyans will never see the animals their country is so famous for.
-Typical teenagers, what they most enjoyed was swimming in a pool for the first time and sleeping in the luxurious accommodations.
+Typical teenagers, what they most enjoyed was swimming in a pool for the first time and sleeping in luxurious accommodations.
 But they were startled and cowed to be asked what they would like wait staff to bring them having never been to a restaurant before in their lives.
 The disjuncture between the pampering of the safari and the dark slums we returned them to was jarring.
 Peter said simply, “they are safe and used to the dark.”

-Life stories have impact
+Life stories have an impact